Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

 ⚠️ You must never have just a vague understanding of attention.

 Core 3.
-Mastering Multi-GPU Architecture
+Mastering Multi-GPU Architectures

 Multi-GPU configuration is essential for running large-scale LLMs and achieving fast inference.